 Flyback Transformers from Shreejee Electronics

-Shreejee Electronics offers standard, off-the-shelf flyback transformers with power capabilities ranging from a few watts to up to around 120 Watts.
-The company also specializes in manufacturing a wide variety of flyback transformers that come in various shapes and core sizes, including the most common PQ and EE20 core flyback transformers.
+Shreejee Electronics offers standard, off-the-shelf flyback transformers with power capabilities ranging from a few watts to around 120 Watts.
+The company also manufactures various flyback transformers in multiple shapes and core sizes, including the most common PQ and EE20 core flyback transformers.

-As one of the eminent manufacturers of flyback transformers in India, Shreejee Electronics can supply flyback transformers in customized pinout configurations.
+As one of India’s eminent manufacturers of flyback transformers, Shreejee Electronics can supply flyback transformers in customized pinout configurations.
 Contact us today to see how we can help you with your projects.